LemesoftNostalgic/sprint-o-matic/README.md

 ## Command-line usage

 For the advanced users, there are more detailed options in the form of command-line options.
+These are not as well tested and the home screen.

-These are the options you can activate from the home screen, with a bit more detail:
+These options are useful if you want to play with your own map:

-**--infiniteOulu** Whether to use the automatic Oulu-style map generator
+**--mapFileName** sprint orienteering map, png format

-**--infiniteOuluTerrain** Select from one of the terrain types
+**--lookupPngName** pre-calculated terrain description for the map, png format

-**--externalExampleTeam** The team selection from the listing
+**--metersPerPixel** How many meters per map pixel

-**--externalExample** The map selection from the listing
+These are similar options that you can activate from the home screen, with a bit more detail:

 **--trackLength** the minimum track length in meters